kannanshan/SqlCache/README.md

 SCache is a simple distributed key value store which uses SQL as its storage.
+Test

 Assumptions: